ash-project/ash/README.md

 Relationships

-- Flesh out relationship options
-- most relationship stuff can't be done w/o primary keys
-- Don't let users declare `has_one` relationships without claiming that there is a unique constraint on the destination field.
 - Validate that all relationships on all resources in the API have destinations _in_ that API, or don't and add in logic to pretend those don't exist through the API.
 - validate reverse relationships!!
 - document reverse relationships, or perhaps consider that we need a `from_relationship` filter instead?
 - Factor out shared relationship options into its own schema, and merge them, for clearer docs.
 - Naturally, only inner joins are allowed now.
 I think only inner joins will be necessary, as the pattern in ash would be to side load related data.
 - Support arbitrary "through" relationships
-- relationships updates are _extremely_ unoptimized
 - right now we don't support having duplicates in `many_to_many` relationships, so we'll need to document the limits around that: the primary key of the join resource must be (at least as it is in ash) the join keys.
 If they don't want to do that, then they should at a minimum define a unique constraint on the two join keys.
 - relationship changes are an artifact of the old way of doing things and are very ugly right now
 - Figure out under what circumstances we can bulk fetch when reading before updating many_to_many and to_many relationships, and do so.